AvoTheThirdDimension/Excel_Salary_Dashboard/README.md

 Developing this dashboard has unveiled distinct insights into salary trends by analyzing job titles, locations, and required skill sets.
 It offers clarity to users, regardless of their familiarity with the data profession, by exploring how these factors influence compensation.

 ### Final Thoughts
-Upon detailed examination, it's evident that data analysts typically possess four key skills: SQL, Excel, Tableau or Power BI, and Python.
+Detailed examination shows that data analysts typically possess four key skills: SQL, Excel, Tableau or Power BI, and Python.
 Notably, job descriptions often encompass skills from related roles, such as Data Engineers or Data Scientists, which may contribute to the elevated salaries observed for Data Analysts.

-For future analysis, isolating data analyst positions that specifically require these four core skills could provide a more accurate assessment of salary ranges, potentially yielding intriguing insights.
+For future analysis, isolating data analyst positions requiring these four core skills could provide a more accurate assessment of salary ranges, potentially yielding intriguing insights.